Guide to starting school or moving up to junior school

 Getting the order of your preferences right

-You cannot choose a school for your child, but you may include up to six schools in your application, if you live in Buckinghamshire.
+You cannot choose a school for your child, but you can tell us which schools you would prefer: these are your preferences.
+If you live in Buckinghamshire you can include up to six schools in your application.

-It is very important that you list your preferred schools in the order you want them: your most preferred school should be number one, followed by your next best option, and so on.
+It is very important that you list your preferred schools in the order you want them: your most preferred school should be number one, followed by your next best option as number two, and so on.
 We won’t tell any school where you ranked them in your application before offers are made.

 We use an Equal Preference Scheme to decide which school your child should be offered.
 In effect, this means we treat each of your preferred schools like a separate application.
 The order that you give to your preferred schools (1 to 6) does not affect your child’s priority for a place, instead we use each school’s admission rules to work out your child’s priority for each school separately.

 Each child may only have one school offer at a time.
 If we find that a place is available for your child at more than one of the schools in your application, we then look at your preference order to work out which school you would prefer of the options available: we will always offer the highest preference school possible.